 - 1. Call the telephone number that the entry system is installed on.
 The system will answer with a short tone (beep). - 2.
-Press 16 and enter the four-digit MASTER CODE (beep). - 3.
+Press \16 and enter the four-digit MASTER CODE \ \ \ (beep). - 3.
 The system will emit a series of short tones if the relay is in a continuous activation mode:

-'''

-Relay 1 activated: beep - pause - beep - pause . . . .
+Relay 1 activated: beep - pause - beep - pause . . .

 Relay 2 activated: beep beep - pause - beep beep - pause . . .

-'''

-Relay 0 activated: beep beep beep - pause - beep beep beep - pause . . .
+Relay 0 activated: beep beep - pause - beep beep beep - pause . . .
 Note: Relay 0 is Not available for the 1834.

-4. Press the programmed tone number to deactivate the relay (beep).
+4. Press the programmed tone number \ to deactivate the relay (beep).
 The system will automatically hang up.

-5.3.4 Time and Date Check
+5.3.3 Time and Date Check

 This operating functions lets you check the current date, time and day of the week that the system is currently programmed to.
-If the calendar chip in the system is NOT programmed, the system will emit a long beeeeeep when this function is entered on the telephone entry system keypad.
+If the calendar chip in the system is NOT programmed, the system will emit a long beeeeep when this function is entered on the telephone entry system keypad.